pitfail/pitfail-reports/proposal/proposal.rst

   *Purpose*: low barrier-to-entry, easy to use, ubiquitous, familiar interface

+Android
+  *Audience*: mobile users who like having apps

+  *Purpose*: direct income from sales or from ads.
+Hip, cool, and new.
+Allow users to develop addictions to graphs of their earnings, yeilding us a more stable user base.

+Facebook
+  *Audience*: people who aren't on twitter.

+  *Purpose*: Connect pitfail to the already exsisting user adiction to facebook, leading to increased user capture.

 Playing on Twitter
 ~~~~~~~~~~~~~~~~~~
 While accessing most software through Twitter would be unruly, financial trades